From Summerfield to Paradise

 New commissions always open up a captivating world of people, places and stories and Community Routes – a project I am extremely proud to be involved with – is no exception.

-Community Routes is a collection of artworks specifically created to capture the essence the walks created during the project.
-These walks were co-created with local people and partners, and inspired me to view our beautiful city through new eyes, I hope they do the same for you too.
+This new collection of artworks was specifically created to capture the essence of three walks created during the project.
+They were co-created with local people and partners, and inspired me to view our beautiful city through new eyes, I hope they do the same for you too.

 An important part of the creative process was to ensure the involvement of the local community in the midst of the pandemic.
-We achieved this by producing collage kits, enabling community members to participate in the project and enjoy some creative relief during lockdown.
-You can see them on display alongside my work.
+We achieved this by producing collage kits, the results of which you can hear about in this display.
+The kits enabled local people to participate in the project and enjoy some creative relief during lockdown.

 We were also able to enjoy the walks with community members who shared their knowledge and love for the places we visited and it was these meetings that inspired the artwork you see here today.